sdolard/node-netasqsyslog/README.md

 ## License
-node-netasq-comm is licensed under the MIT license.
+node-netasq-log is licensed under the MIT license.